“It’s not you, it’s me”

 *You’ve had a great time together, but now you feel that it’s best to part ways.
 How do you tell them without breaking their heart?
 How do you say goodbye without leaving them a little bitter?
 Here’s some advice for those looking to resign from their position and leave their company in a respectful and dignified way.

 6 tips to help you to resign gracefully

 Resigning from a job is just like breaking up with a partner.
 If you want to maintain a good relationship with your employer and for them to remember you fondly, you have to do things the right way.
 That means no resigning by text, no sudden announcements during a coffee break, no “you’re too good for me” conversations.
-Just follow a few basic rules to put an end to your contract.
+Just follow the next 6 basic rules to put an end to your contract.

 1. Pay attention to how you announce it

 Letting them know by registered letter is like leaving a box with all your other half’s stuff on the doorstep at their apartment: the message is clear, but it’s not very cool.
 So to do things the right way, schedule a meeting with your manager and make sure there’s enough time to discuss your decision.
 Meeting with your superiors and HR will then organically follow.
 Are you dreading that moment?
 Why not “rehearse” it with a friend?
 You’ll show up feeling calmer and more confident.